GitDomHub/screeps/README.md

 	- https://screepsworld.com/2017/09/screeps-tutorial-handling-creep-roles-with-a-state-machine/
 - Creep levels https://github.com/Garethp/Screeps (see levels down below in the link)

+Modules
+- Create new module: findNotFullStructures(structures[spawn,extension,tower,storage],prio[which structure do I like to get first?])

 Courier
-- 2DO: make courier also deliver to towers when enemy is in room!
+- Make courier also deliver to towers when enemy is in room!
+- Assign container when spawning - only once. not every tick

 Builder
 - when nothing to build, assign upgrader role